marcusoftnet/marcusoftnet.github.io/_pages/about.md

 ## Normal short intro

-Agile coach, Christian, .NET/NodeJs Developer, Euphonium player.
+Agile coach, Christian, .NET/NodeJs/Scala Developer, Euphonium player.
 Married to Elin and father to Albert, Gustav and Arvid.
 Lived in Indonesia for a couple of years.
-Author (with [Joakim Sunden](http://www.joakimsunden.com)) of [Kanban In Action](http://bit.ly/theKanbanBook)
+Author (with [Joakim Sunden](http://www.joakimsunden.com)) of [Kanban In Action](http://bit.ly/theKanbanBook) and [Salvation: The Bungsu Story](https://www.amazon.se/-/en/Marcus-Hammarberg/dp/1719485135).
+Created a [bootcamp for developers](https://salt.dev/) and now works as a data engineering.

 ## Longer introduction